Things to do on a rainy day in Kent during February half term 2020

 Gravity runs indoor trampoline parks in Maidstone and at Bluewater shopping centre (which also has an indoor climbing site Gravity Rocks), Jump In can be found in Tonbridge and Flip Out has parks in Ashford and Chatham.
 There is also SOAR Trampoline Park welcoming visitors in Gillingham.

 Clip 'n Climb has an enormous activity centre also in Tonbridge as well as smaller sites within both Dover Leisure Centre and Swallows in Sittingbourne.
 Swallows Leisure Centre however did suffer some damage to its roof from Storm Ciara so please do check opening arrangements before planning any visit.
-More information on the closure of Swallows can be found here.

 5. Make a splash